michael-paddle/prowler/README.md

     ./prowler -g group1 # for iam related checks
     ```

-    Valid check numbers are based on the AWS CIS Benchmark guide, so 1.1 is check11 and 3.10 is check310

 1. If you want to save your report for later analysis:

     ```sh